No E in ESG: banks continue to fund oil and gas exploration, despite net-zero commitments

 For example, Geoffrey Supran and Naomi Oreskes’s 2017 study ‘Assessing ExxonMobil’s climate change communications (1977–2014)’ concluded that the company’s paid-for advertorial content in the New York Times and other major papers consistently expressed scepticism and doubt over the realities around climate change.
 This was in complete opposition to most scientific research, even then.

-As discussed in last week’s Go for Green blog from us at Spreckley, London-listed Shell and BP recently disclosed huge profits from Q4 2021 due to gas price increases in recent months, with equally-absurd CEO bonuses to match.
-This of course comes when the nation worries about fuel price increases, and the subsequent fuel poverty that will come with it.
+As discussed in last week’s Go for Green blog from us at Spreckley, London-listed Shell and BP recently disclosed huge profits from Q4 2021 due to gas price increases in recent months, with equally-large CEO bonuses to match.

 Big Four start to cash in on growing need for net-zero consultants